HVAC Checklist: Buying a New Heating and Cooling System

-First, make sure your old unit needs to be replaced.
-You may be able to service your old unit without replacing it.
-A local dealer can help you determine if it’s time to buy a new unit.
 Generally, a furnace can last 12 to 18 years with proper maintenance, and an air conditioner can last anywhere from 10 to 16 years.
 An older unit, however, may run inefficiently and require lots of maintenance, meaning it may be cheaper, in the long run, to update an older furnace with a newer, more efficient model.
+A local Trane dealer can guide you through this process based on your system’s maintenance or repair history, age, and overall efficiency level to complete this step of the HVAC checklist.